 At the end of the day, our acclaimed faculty and teaching staff will train you to think critically and to apply your newfound analytical skills in a fast-changing world.
 Regardless of your area of interest, Laurier professors are known for their expertise, vast knowledge and – most importantly – their commitment to inspiring students, like you.

 You’ll meet faculty here who will literally change your life.
 But we think some of the most enduring lessons you learn during university don’t come off a syllabus.
 That’s why we keep track of your extracurricular involvement on your co-curricular record, an official document you can share with employers – they love to see that you jumped into your university experience feet-first.
+We call it experiential learning.
 You can even get work experience that ties in with your career goals: Laurier’s co-op office connects students with paid jobs that integrate academics with real-world experience.

 Laurier announces recipients of 2016 teaching excellence awards